SarthakYadav/GISE-51-pytorch/README.md

 ### Experiments
 The following sections outline how to reproduce experiments conducted in the paper.
 Before running any experiment, make sure your paths are correct in the corresponding `.cfg` files.
 Pre-trained models can be found [here]().
 Download and extract the `pretrained-models.tar.gz` file.

+`lbl_map.json` contains a json serialized dictionary that maps dataset labels to corresponding integer indices.
+To allow inference on pre-trained models, we provide `lbl_map.json` corresponding to all datasets in the `./data` directory.

 ---
 #### Number of synthesized soundscapes v/s val mAP
 This section studies how val mAP performance scales with number of training mixtures, using ResNet-18 architecture.